Luwen-Zhang/tabular_ensemble/README.md

 }
 ```

-3. Run the experiment using the configuration and the data using `run_sample.sh` that contains
+3. Run the experiment using the configuration and the data using
 ```python
 python main.py --base sample --epoch 10
 ```
+where `--base` refers to the configuration file, and additional arguments (such as `--epoch` here) refer to those in `config/default.py`.

 See the documentation pages for details.